afsharamir/Chem_and_nonChem_ML_projects/README.md

 # Machine_Learning_Projects
-This repository contains various exercises and projects (from begginer to advanced level).
+This repository contains various exercises and projects.
 New exercises and projects are being added on a regular basis.

-Python Packages: Pandas, Sklearn, TensorFlow, Seaborn, Matplotlib
+Python Packages Used in these Projects are: Pandas, Sklearn, TensorFlow, Seaborn, Matplotlib